BJuhaszPeter/react-basic-website-styled/README.md

 ## Focus of the exercise

 - I used styled components to create the design
-- Used the react-scrool and react-router libraries
+- Used the react-scroll and react-router libraries
 - I built the sections more dynamically than in the exercise

 ## Available Scripts